-Our range of sailing yachts is diverse, from racing types - Formula 1s, Limbos, Medinas, to long-distance cruisers.
-We race locally around cans and mainly downriver to Erith, Thurrock and Gravesend, and beyond to Sea Reach and around the Isle of Sheppey.
-We run a summer series and a winter series. [our Cruiser Calender]

-We have moorings for yachts up to 12 meters and ten tons, some are deep water moorings and some drying moorings.
-The tidal range in this part of the river can be up to 7 metres and more.
-Drying moorings allow access three hours either side of high water, deep water moorings are accessible at any state of the tide.
+At GYC we have both deep water and drying trot moorings.
+The drying moorings allow access three hours either side of high water and the deep water moorings are accessible at any state of the tide.
+None of our moorings are accessible from ashore so all mooring holders need to have a tender to go out to their mooring.
+A trot boat is operational on club race days.
+We also have an all tide visitor pontoon connected to the main clubhouse.
+The tides on the Thames are strong and all boats must have a reliable engine.
+There is rarely a waiting list for moorings and we can usually accommodate boats up to a maximum of 12 meters and ten tons.
+As we rely on our members volunteering for all aspects of our management and maintenance, we are able to keep the prices for moorings and yard very reasonable indeed!
+The club also has a well-equipped yard with hardstanding for 20 boats and a brand new boat lift.
+Berth holders also have use of a workshop, engine shed, sail loft and storage lockers.
+Members have a range of sailing and motor yachts, from light displacement racers to traditional blue water cruisers.
 The sailing area is restricted upstream by Tower Bridge and has no restrictions downstream.
 It is possibe to sail to the Thames Estuary and further on a single tide.

-We have trot moorings (secured fore and aft between two buoys) and some pontoon moorings.
-None of our moorings are accessible from ashore.
-All mooring holders have a tender to go out to their mooring.
-A trot boat is operational on club race days.
-We also have an all tide visitor pontoon connected to the main clubhouse.
-The tides on the Thames are strong with a rate of up to 3.5 - 4 knots in places which requires a well functioning boat engine.

-The club organises yacht races about every two weeks in the summer and about every month during the winter.
+We race locally around cans, usually downriver to Erith, Thurrock and Gravesend and beyond to Sea Reach and around the Isle of Sheppey.
+We run a summer series and a winter series; [the Cruiser Calender] The club organises yacht races about every two weeks in the summer and about every month during the winter.
 Racing is open to all classes under the Byron handicap system.
-GYC has a friendly relationship with the other clubs on the Thames, and there are inter-club racing events, not to mention the regattas and open races at other Thames and Medway clubs.
+We have a friendly relationship with the other clubs on the Thames, and there are inter-club racing events, not to mention the regattas and open races at other Thames and Medway clubs.
 Many members prefer cruising to racing, and the east coast is on our doorstep.
 The club organises an annual East Coast cruise as a communal event which is a popular event with members.

-The club also has a well-equipped yard with hardstanding for 20 boats and a brand new boat lift.
-Berth holders also have use of a workshop, engine shed, sail loft and storage lockers.
-As we rely on our members volunteering for all aspects of our management and maintenance, we are able to keep the prices for moorings and yard very reasonable indeed!

 We do encourage active sailing members who will join in and participate in the club.
 If you live in London, and fancy a convenient place to base your boat, pay us a visit.

 Contents

-1 Gallery 3
+1 Gallery 4

-2 Race Rules 4
+2 Race Rules 5

-3 Handicap System 4
+3 Handicap System 5

 3.1 Current handicap data for the fleet

-4 Cruising in company 5
+4 Cruising in company

-5 Summer Cruise 5
+5 Summer Cruise 6

 Gallery

-Export: 05.05.2024